Treble Crochet Stitch (tr) How to Treble Crochet for Beginners

 What Is a Treble Crochet Stitch?

-Step 3: Insert your hook into the next stitch.
+Step 3: Insert your hook into the stitch.

-Step 6: Yarn over and pull through the next two loops.
-Now there are two loops left.
+Step 6: Yarn over again and pull through the next two loops.

-Step 7: Yarn over again and pull through the last two loops.
-Youโve just completed one treble crochet stitch.
+Step 7: Yarn over once more and pull through the last two loops.

 Treble Crochet vs. Double Crochet